Comparing Coverage QuotesPublished Dec 15, 2016

 Find questions to ask commercial insurance companies when comparing their property, liability, auto, workers’ compensation, crime, and bond coverage to the coverage offered by the League of Minnesota Cities Insurance Trust (LMCIT).

 Computer and Network Loss ControlPublished Feb 24, 2016

-Learn some of the risks associated with storing and sharing city data on computers.
+Learn some of the risks in storing and sharing city data on computers, including portable devices.
 Find out how to protect the city from common risks such as data breaches, virus contamination, hacker attacks, and computer misuse by employees.
 Understand issues presented by social media such as Facebook, blogs, and Twitter.
 Links to a model employee computer use policy.

 Considerations In Drafting Inter-Agency Drug Task Force AgreementsPublished Aug 14, 2013